robriks/ethernaut-solutions/gatekeeper-two/walkthrough.md

 }
 ```

-And using the constructor on deployment of our contract, we've slipped inside the GatekeeperTwo contract to register as an EntrantTwo.
+Using the constructor on deployment of our contract, we've slipped inside the GatekeeperTwo contract to register as an EntrantTwo.
 Success!

 ○•○ h00t h00t ○•○